W is for a whited world.

 It was a condemned building.
-I knew that because about eight years ago, I had snuck into it with some guy to scout for shooting this parkour video.
+I knew that because about eight years ago, I had snuck into it with a partner in crime to scout for shooting this parkour video.
 The place looked like a gutted abandoned motel.
-As we trailed its wrap-around balcony on the second floor, it felt unsafe.
-It could’ve crumbled at any second, so I decided not to use the location for my video.
+It felt unsafe as we trailed its wrap-around balcony on the second floor.
+It could’ve crumbled at any second, so I decided not to use the location for our video.

-Driving by years later, the way I had dozens of times, considering it was right on Sunset on my way home from Silver Lake, I saw white and I nearly got into an accident.
+Driving by years later, the way I had hundreds of times on Sunset on my way home from Silver Lake, something unexpected happened: I saw white.
+And I nearly got into an accident.

 I swerved and pulled over on the next block to try and make sense of what I’d glimpsed, a surreal world of white in the midst of everyday traffic.

-All-white palm trees reached to the sky.
-They surrounded a brilliant white structure.
+All-white palm trees reached to the sky and surrounded a brilliant white structure.
 It took a moment to recognize the building as the formerly dingy eyesore I’d snuck into years before where I’d probably breathed in asbestos.
-It had been transformed into something sublime, and I needed to understand.
+It had been transformed into something remarkable, and I needed to understand.

 It was an art installation.
-A normal enough explanation, and a good lesson: If you can help it, don’t demystify your miracles.
+A normal enough explanation, and a good lesson: if you can help it, don’t look for ways to demystify your miracles.
 But I was impacted enough by all the white — all the weird beauty — that I didn’t find the answer too anti-climactic.
 Such a simple idea and application, and yet, it transcended its own simplicity with a powerful, outer-worldly effect.

-According to the bartender, the white would eventually wash off.
+The installation would be temporary, according to the bartender, and the white would eventually wash off.

-Yet, it hasn’t, almost a year later.
+Yet a year later, it hasn’t.
 Maybe it’s because we haven’t had much rain in Los Angeles.
 But I don’t look too closely when I drive by.
 I don’t want to taint my first memory of the miraculous white oasis on Sunset.

 ~ Part of the A to Z Challenge ~